Government Information and Media Services

 Will Stringfellow is the federal depository coordinator.
 He manages the daily operations of the depository, trains and supervises the student staff, and administers processing, technical services, and disposition of Federal Depository Library Program and United Nations documents.

-Frank Lester is the government information, political science, and cinema and media arts librarian.
+Frank Lester is the government information, political science, public policy, communication studies, and cinema and media arts librarian.

 Federal Depository No. 580